 Instructions

-- In the same pan, cook onions with remaining butter and oil until soft.
-Stir in flour and mustard.
+- Cook the sauce base: In the same pan, cook onions with remaining butter and oil for 4 to 5 minutes until soft.
+Stir in flour and mustard, cook for 2 minutes.
+Add apples and mushrooms, cook for 1 minute.

-- Pour sauce over chicken.
-Sprinkle with cheese and grill for 5 mins until bubbling and golden.
-Serve immediately.
+- Finish and grill: Pour sauce over the chicken.
+Sprinkle with grated Cheddar and grill on high for 5 minutes until bubbling and golden.
+Serve straight away with jacket potatoes.